 Do DIY your Decor and Centerpieces

-If you have a lot of ideas for decor at your ceremony and reception, feel free to take a stab at decorating yourself.
-Hanging fabric on a pergola or at the altar and positioning flowers for your ceremony is not that difficult to do.
+If you have a lot of ideas for decor at your backyard ceremony and reception, feel free to take a stab at decorating yourself.
+Hanging a fabric curtain on a pergola or at the altar, and positioning flowers for your ceremony is not that difficult to do.
 You just need a few basic supplies and perhaps help from a friend or family member.

-When it comes to your centerpieces, if your venue doesn’t include table centerpieces in the price of your reception, you should definitely try creating your own.
+When it comes to your centerpieces, if your venue doesn’t include table centerpieces in the price of your reception, you should definitely try creating your own with supplies from Amazon.
 Use Pinterest for unique centerpiece ideas and consider reflecting the theme of your wedding in the final product.